ethanrackleff/lifefiles/README.md

 ### Types and Classes

 Type names, class names, structs, and user-defined types are also **bold** and *underlined*.
 They represent important constructs (like data types or classes) and are given the same high emphasis as functions.
 Using the same style for types and classes helps them stand out as key elements (nouns in the code) just as functions are the verbs.
-(Built-in or primitive types may be *italicized* as well to differentiate them slightly, reflecting their special status in the language.)

 ### Constants and Literals